codechem/CC.CSX/README.md

 methods that return `HtmlNode` or `HtmlAttribute` instances.

 Every HTML node has its defined method with the same name as the Element
-  - `using satatic CC.CSX.HtmlElements` imports all the methods that create HTML Nodes.
+  - `using static CC.CSX.HtmlElements` imports all the methods that create HTML Nodes.
-  - `using satatic CC.CSX.HtmlAttributes` imports all the methods that create HTML Attributes.
+  - `using static CC.CSX.HtmlAttributes` imports all the methods that create HTML Attributes.

 Some more notable implicit operators are:
 - Any parameter that is a tuple of two strings (key and the value) is converted to `HtmlAttribute`